CSTGit/CST-Live-Guide/README.md

 This is a wiki-book like project, intended for helping CST students to build a full, global view of computer science and technology.

+CST is the short for Computer Science and Technology, which is a major name in our school.

 Knowledge is a journey, not a destination.

 ---